Ragdoll Cat Breed Characteristics

 At birth traditional Ragdolls are born white and develop their colors over the next few days; however, full color may not fully

 develop for two or three years.
-Ragdoll cats come in four colors with three color patterns.
+Ragdoll cats come in five colors with three color patterns.
 Colors are designated by combining coat

-color and pattern…for example “Seal Colorpoint” or “Blue Bicolor.”
+color and pattern…for example “Sealpoint” or “Blue Bicolor.”
 Below are the basic Ragdoll colors and patterns.

 Seal Point Ragdoll cats have light tan bodies with dark seal brown points.
 The shade can range from ivory to pale beige and usually